Thank you to everyone who donated to my LA LGBT Center fundraiser as part of the LA Big 5k! Check out more ways you can keep helping here.

-Yasha in Chekhov's The Cherry Orchard, coming April 3rd-19th at The Lounge Theater, Hollywood from Chase What Flies.
-Tickets on sale soon.
+Yasha in Chekhov's The Cherry Orchard, at The Lounge Theater, Hollywood from Chase What Flies.
+Performance rescheduled to fall, dates coming soon.
 Visit company Instagram.

-Young Jay (Supporting) in feature film Maybe Someday from award-winning writer/director Michelle Ehlen.
+Young Jay in feature film Maybe Someday from award-winning writer/director Michelle Ehlen.
 Coming soon.

 Civil Defense: Red Rover and Civil Defense: Still Here are out NOW from Multihouse Entertainment.
 Watch the short film and Firework videos, play the Augmented Reality game, and preview the graphic novel now!
 Visit project site.